tu-darmstadt-ros-pkg/workspace_scripts/README.md

 roswss my_script start
 ```

+## Auto ros master

+The workspace can automatically set a ros master.
+In your workspace root, Just add the `.rosmaster` file containing the target hostname or IP adress, e.g. `localhost`.
+If this file exists, each bash session will automatically call `fm master <content of your .rosmaster>` on startup.

 ## Autostart

 Autostart is a very complex and difficult topic and comes with a lot of issues at different layers which have to be solved reliably.
 Hence, the currently known best-practice method using *roswss* is demonstrated next.